DACA Facts You Must Know to Move Forward

 WHAT WE KNOW

-• The order formally ends the Deferred Action for Childhood Arrivals program (DACA) terminating the legal protections granted to roughly 800,000 people who entered the country undocumented as children.
+- The order formally ends the Deferred Action for Childhood Arrivals program (DACA), terminating the legal protections granted to roughly 800,000 people who entered the country undocumented as children.

-• New applications will not be accepted going forward.
+- New applications will not be accepted going forward.

-• Current DACA recipients will be allowed to keep their work permits until they expire, unless they are revoked.
+- Current DACA recipients can keep their work permits until they expire unless revoked.

-• USCIS will approve DACA renewal applications on a case-by-case basis if the benefits expire between September 5, 2017 and March 5, 2018 and the department receives the applications by October 5, 2017.
+- USCIS will approve DACA renewal applications on a case-by-case basis if the benefits expire between September 5, 2017, and March 5, 2018, and the department receives the applications by October 5, 2017.

-• If DACA benefits expire after March 5, 2018, they will no longer be renewed.
+- If DACA benefits expire after March 5, 2018, they will no longer be renewed.

-• DACA recipients currently outside the country traveling with a valid grant of advance parole should be able to return to the country as long as they do so before the advance parole expires.
+- DACA recipients currently outside the country traveling with a valid grant of advance parole should be able to return to the country as long as they do so before the advance parole expires.

-• If you are a DACA recipient, you have no obligation to inform your employer that DACA has ended.
+- If you are a DACA recipient, you have no obligation to inform your employer that DACA has ended.

-• Your employer does not have the right to ask you whether you are a DACA recipient or how you got your work permit.
+- Your employer does not have the right to ask you whether you are a DACA recipient or how you got your work permit.

-• Your employer does not have the right to fire you, put you on leave, or change your work status until after your work permit has expired.
+- Your employer has no right to fire you, put you on leave, or change your work status until your work permit expires.

-• You still have the right to apply for a new job or change jobs until your work permit expires.
+- You still have the right to apply for a new job or change jobs until your work permit expires.

 THINGS TO KEEP IN MIND

-• Apply for an SSN while your DACA and work permit are still valid.
+- Apply for an SSN while your DACA and work permit are still valid.

-• Seek advice before you travel.
+- Seek advice before you travel.

 IMPORTANT DEADLINE